It's possible to get mammoth discounts on hotels in New York, LA, Barcelona and more, using a sneaky trick to beat US site Priceline's bidding system.

 Pick a price

 Tell it how much you're willing to pay (bid) for a room per night.
-It gives a guide price based on the criteria you've selected.
+It gives a guide price based on the criteria you've selected (bear in mind the price excludes taxes).

-Once you've entered your price, Priceline checks if any of the hotels it covers will accept your offer.
-If you don't win, you don't pay anything.
+Once you've entered your price, you'll also need to enter your card details.
+Priceline then checks if any of the hotels it covers will accept your offer.

 Wait to see if the bid's successful

-If the bid wins, the hotel's yours at the price selected.
-If not, you're supposed to wait a day to put in another bid (but see the loophole below for how to get round this).
+If the bid wins, the hotel's yours at the price selected and your card is charged your bid amount, plus taxes.
+If your bid isn't successful, you're supposed to wait a day to put in another bid (but see the loophole below for how to get round this).

 The key thing to understand about this system:

-It works because hotels can offer discounts on unsold rooms without publicising it, so other clients don't know a discount's possible.
+It works because hotels can offer discounts on unsold rooms without publicising it, so other clients don't find out.
 Plus you can't get a refund, so they guarantee a sale.

 Watch the video guide